PetrochukM/HParams/README.md

-<h3 align="center">Clean up your code and organize your hyperparameters today.</h3>
+<h3 align="center">Clean up your code and organize your hyperparameters</h3>

 HParams is a configuration management solution for machine learning projects.
 With this you can externalize your hyperparameters ensuring that they are extensible, accessible, and maintainable.

-Technically speaking, HParams uses the `@configurable` decorator to inject your hyperparameter dependencies at runtime from a designated configuration file.
+It’s open-source software, released under the MIT license.

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/hparams.svg?style=flat-square)
 [![Codecov](https://img.shields.io/codecov/c/github/PetrochukM/HParams/master.svg?style=flat-square)](https://codecov.io/gh/PetrochukM/HParams)